 I smoked for 10 years from the age of 25 to 35.
 I made the decision to stop when my husband and I made the decision to start a family.
-My husband had been married before and had had a vasectomy, so getting pregnant naturally was not an option, I had to have IVF treatment.
+My husband had been married before and had had a vasectomy.
+Getting pregnant naturally was not an option back then, I had to have IVF treatment.

 After talking to our GP, we headed off to a fertility clinic and had various tests.
 After speaking to both my clinician and nurse, I realised I had a lot going against me – because I was in my mid-30s and was a smoker, smoking about a packet a day.